FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 For **Amazon Kinesis Data Streams**, PutRecord writes a single data record into an Amazon Kinesis data stream.
 Call PutRecord to send data into the stream for real-time ingestion and subsequent processing, one record at a time.
 Each shard can support writes up to 1,000 records per second, up to a maximum data write total of 1 MiB per second.

 >You must specify the name of the stream that captures, stores, and transports the data; a partition key; and the data blob itself when using PutRecord for Kinesis Data Streams.
+>> The request can also include the SequenceNumberForOrdering and an ExplicitHashKey.

 The partition key is used by Kinesis Data Streams to distribute data across shards.
 Kinesis Data Streams segregates the data records that belong to a stream into multiple shards, using the partition key associated with each data record to determine the shard to which a given data record belongs.

+>PutRequests writes multiple data records into a Kinesis data stream in a single call.
+Each PutRecords request can support up to 500 records.
+Each record in the request can be as large as 1 MiB, up to a limit of 5 MiB for the entire request, including partition keys.
+>> You must specify the name of the stream that captures, stores, and transports the data; and an array of request Records, with each record in the array requiring a partition key and data blob.
+Each record in the Records array may include an optional parameter, ExplicitHashKey, which overrides the partition key to shard mapping.

 ### Shards
 A Kinesis data stream is a set of **shards**.
 Each shard has a sequence of **data records**.
 Each data record has a sequence number that is assigned by Kinesis Data Streams.
 A data record is the unit of data stored in a Kinesis data stream.
 Data records are composed of a sequence number, a partition key, and a data blob, which is an immutable sequence of bytes.
 Kinesis Data Streams does not inspect, interpret, or change the data in the blob in any way.
 A data blob can be up to 1 MB.